VibeDylan/wa-tor/readme.md

 # Wa-Tor project

+Wa-Tor is an ecological simulation that models the interactions between two species—fish and sharks—within a toroidal ocean world.
+The project illustrates predator–prey dynamics through simple rules of movement, reproduction, and survival, allowing emergent behaviors to appear from basic agent-based interactions.

 ## Requirements

 For the "Pygame" user interface library to work, you must launch the project with Python <b>3.12.</b>